mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 That's it!

 You can now take advantage of all the new Balsamiq Mockups 3 for JIRA Cloud goodness!
-See the full user guide [here](/jira/user-guide-cloud).
+See the [full user guide here](/jira/user-guide-cloud).

+---

 ## Disabling the Old Plugin